Not sure if Boston's The Gourmet Pizza Restaurant & Sports Bar is right for you?

 Potential Mitigations

-- A business advisor can help you conduct market research to assess the long-term consumer demand for any franchise concept.
+- A business advisor can help you research the long-term market demand for the product or service to gauge its sustainability.

-- Evaluating a franchisor's plans for innovation and adaptation is crucial for long-term viability.
+- Evaluating the franchisor's stated plans for innovation and adaptation to market changes is a key due diligence step.

-- Consider working with your financial advisor to analyze a business model's resilience to economic shifts and changing consumer tastes.
+- Consider the business model's resilience to economic shifts and changing consumer tastes with your financial advisor.

 Inexperienced Management